gdaviduu/House-Sparrow-Genome-Analysis/README.md

 2. Generating the Samplot images (.png) for PlotCritic

 ***Snakefile #3:***
-Visual curation in PlotCritic, using SV-Plaudit on an Amazon Instance
+Setting up a project in PlotCritic for visual curation, using SV-Plaudit on an Amazon Instance

 ***Data Exploration:*** JupyterNotebooks for executing all steps from extracting curated variants from raw PlotCritic reports, to final plotting in Python3.